 My favorite Indian goddess has always been Sarasvati.
 Sarasvati is the Goddess of Knowledge, Education and Music.
 She usually wears white and sits on a white lotus with a white swan, all representing purity.
 She usually has four arms, one or two playing her musical instrument and the other arms holding a book, a sacred garland, and a pot of water representing cleanliness.
 The swan is her “vehicle” which allows her to move from place to place.
 The peacock is a eater of snakes and represents the ability to turn poison into beauty.
 She is usually depicted near a flowing river or other body of water, probably because in early history she was a river goddess.

-This lovely invocation to Sarasvati, sung in Sanskrit, is sung before any educational endeavor.
+This lovely invocation to Sarasvati, sung in Sanskrit, is often sung before school starts.
 In Sanskrit, the words are:

 Siddhir Bhavatu Me Sadaa